Dima-Bulavenko/python-cheat-sheet/README.md

 ### Home Page
 The home page serves as the central hub, outlining the site's primary objectives and purpose.
 Content includes an introduction to the Python language, reasons for learning it, and valuable links for tutorials and Python download.

-### Cheat Sheet Page
+### Get Started Page
 The cheat sheet page, arguably the most crucial, offers users essential information on key Python concepts.
-Users can seamlessly navigate through topics using pagination buttons for a smooth learning experience.
+Users can seamlessly navigate through topics using left side the topics navigation bar.

 ### Feedback Page
 The feedback page provides visitors with the opportunity to express gratitude, share wishes, or provide valuable suggestions for site improvement.